Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 ##################################################################<BR>
 You can copy this table in excel.
 It is ';' seperated.<BR>
 The colums are: <BR>
-    readable -> Service is readable, if not then you cannot use it.<BR>
-    writable -> It is possible to set values.<BR>
+    readable  Service is readable, if not then you cannot use it. writable  It is possible to set values.|
     recordable -> It is possible to create recordings.
 Not directly supported yet.<BR>
     virtual -> This service is only virtual and not existing of the device.
 The binding is translating the message to the parent. <BR>
     type -> FloatValue, stringValue, switchProgram (not supported), refEnum ( not relevant), yRecording (not supported). <BR>